Most parents would agree that swaddling your newborn is imperative. There are a variety of baby swaddles out there, and each has its pros and cons.

 The Miracle Blanket ~$29

 Like rolling up a fat burrito (… or something), this blanket makes for a pleasingly tight swaddle.
 It may even be better than Velcro swaddlers because there are fewer opportunities for busting out (plus there’s no pulling-off-the-velcro noise involved).
 On the downside, some complain that the Miracle Blanket is too complicated to roll up, but those who love it, love it.

-The Sleepea swaddle was designed by Dr. Harvey Karp, author of The Happiest Baby Guide to Great Sleep and developer of the exorbitantly expensive SNOO bassinet (fourteen hundred dollars, I mean, seriously?).
-Besides its somewhat unfortunate-looking name, it is actually a pretty darn good swaddle.
+The Sleepea swaddle was designed by Dr. Harvey Karp, author of The Happiest Baby Guide to Great Sleep and developer of the exorbitantly expensive SNOO bassinet (seventeen hundred dollars, I mean, seriously?).
+Besides its somewhat unfortunate-looking name, the Sleepea is actually a pretty darn good swaddle.

-The Sleepea combines the best features of the Miracle Blanket (below) and the Woombie (also below) for a quick, easy swaddle that actually holds well.
+The Sleepea combines the best features of the Miracle Blanket (above) and the Woombie (below) for a quick, easy swaddle that actually holds well.
 We also love that it has mesh paneling to protect against overheating.
 Make sure to close the velcro before washing (also true for any swaddle with velcro).

 Some parents say the sizing runs short, so make sure to pay attention to your baby’s length for ordering, but also keep in mind that it’s perfectly OK — good even — for baby’s feet to touch the bottom: having her legs in a slightly bent position is actually healthier for hip development.
 (Note: Small fits babies 5-12 lbs., up to ~20″ long; medium fits babies 12-18 lbs., up to ~22″ long; large fits babies 18-26 lbs, up to ~24″ long.)